ThePalaceProject/web-patron/README.md

    npm run translations:extract
    ```

-   This command will scan the specified directories for translation keys used in your components and update the three `translations.json` files in the `public/locales` directory.
+   This command will scan the specified directories for translation keys used in your components and update the `translations.json` files in the `public/locales` directory.

 3. **Run the `sync` command (optional)**